kanda85/League-of-Legends-Que-Accepter/README.md

 # Queue Accepter

-A lightweight GUI application for automatically detecting and clicking a game's “Accept” button (e.g., LoL queue pop), using ORB feature matching.
+A lightweight GUI application for automatically detecting and clicking a game's “Accept” button (e.g., LoL queue pop ), using ORB feature matching.
 Optionally notifies you on Discord when a queue pops.
+Has humanizing features so other applications don't get scared.

+Made for friends since I don't really play :)

 ---